A topic from the subject of Standardization in Chemistry.

 1. Direct titrations: In a direct titration, the EDTA solution is added directly to the metal ion solution.

-2. Back-titrations: In a back-titration, the metal ion solution is first titrated with an excess of EDTA solution.
-The excess EDTA solution is then back-titrated with a known concentration of a metal ion solution.
+2. Back titrations: In a back titration, an excess of EDTA solution is added to the metal ion solution.
+The excess EDTA is then titrated with a standard metal ion solution.

 Data Analysis